Skip to content

 Skills are automatically enabled on install.

-Package ID format: owner/repo/skill
+Package ID format: author/package/skill

-Example: mareasw/office/xlsx
+Example: obra/superpowers/test-driven-development

 Third-party stores